 It took me lots of tries to get the whipped cream right, and I did a load of research to figure out what was going wrong.
 From what I've read I would say everyone's experience with coconut whipped cream is different, but it does seem like a lot of people get a lot of different results.

 My version is slightly different from many popular coconut whipped cream recipes you might have seen or tried.
 Mine calls for chilled coconut cream instead of chilled and separated coconut milk.
 However, you could use coconut milk that has been chilled and then skim the cream off the top.
-Just don’t use a brand that has guar gum in it.
-My favorite brand of canned coconut milk is Natural Value.
+Just don't use a brand that has guar gum in it.

 The biggest tip I can give you about making Paleo whipped cream is to not use cans of coconut cream that have guar gum in them because then it will never separate cause the guar gum keeps it from separating.